South Korea offers $11 billion in stimulus spending as growth dips

 The Sewol ferry sank on April 16, killing more than 300 people in the country's worst maritime accident in two decades.
 That led to massive cancellations of tour contracts across the country, badly affecting all businesses serving tourists.

 "In the domestic tourism industry, how the public-sector entities are doing is very important," said Nickey Joo, who runs Air Tours Co.
-"All public-sector traveling was canceled immediately after the accident and that quickly stopped activity in the private sector as well."
+"All public-sector travelling was cancelled immediately after the accident and that quickly stopped activity in the private sector as well."

 Private consumption generates about half of South Korea's gross domestic product but the economy still relies heavily on exporters as their performance has a strong influence on jobs and investment within the country.

-Some top South Korean companies including SK Hynix (000660.KS), Hyundai Motor (005380.KS) and POSCO (005490.KS) all warned on Thursday of severe and sustained damage from the won's appreciation, which ate into profits earned on overseas sales.
+Some top South Korean companies including SK Hynix, Hyundai Motor and POSCO all warned on Thursday of severe and sustained damage from the won's appreciation, which ate into profits earned on overseas sales.

 Unusually low inflation also underscores the currency effects and depressed consumer demand.
 Annual inflation averaged 1.4 percent for the first six months, below the lower end of the central bank's target band of 2.5 percent to 3.5 percent.